Published

 In Progress

-Piloting in progress
+Experiment analysis in progress

-Giving Life Meaning: An experiment to increase charitable giving on Facebook (with Patricia Andrews Fearon, Susan Athey, Dean Karlan, Mike Luca, Paige Tsai, & Nils Wernerwelt)
+Emotional Donation Appeals: An experiment to increase charitable giving on Facebook (with Patricia Andrews Fearon, Susan Athey, Dean Karlan, Mike Luca, Paige Tsai, & Nils Wernerwelt)

-Piloting in progress
+Experiment analysis in progress